codeconnector/CodingDojo/participants.md

 # CodeConnector CodingDojo Participants
 ---

 This file will act as a short exercise in [contributing](https://guides.github.com/activities/forking/) to the CodingDojo exercises.
 You'll fork this repo and add your name to this file.
+Names should be added in alphabetical order by last name.

 Eg: `Your Name: [githubname](githuburl)`